ntorga/clean-ddd-full-stack-go-poc/README.md

 make dev
 ```

-The application will be available at `http://localhost:8080`.
+The application will be available at `http://localhost:8080` and will hot reload your browser active tab if changes are made to `.templ` files on the last 60 seconds.

 ## Q&A